krakend/krakend-documentation/endpoints/response-manipulation.md

 The merge operation is implemented in a way where user experience and responsiveness goes first.
 It does its *best effort* to get all the required parts from the involved backends and returning the composed object as soon as possible.

+By simply adding several backends into an endpoint, you get the merge operation automatically.

 The configuration for the image above could be like this: